aminsol/GreatDatabase/README.md

 # GreatDatabase
-This is a project for databsae class at Cal State Fullerton.
+This is a project for databsae class at Cal State University, Fullerton.

 # Tech
 We are using Bootstrap to speed up our process of creating a website.learn how to use css and java script function please follow the following links: